GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

    PowerPoint's Format Picture dialogue to set scale and rotation.

-In Figure :ref:`missing` C.1 we have attempted to include Figure :ref:`missing` [fig:example_20] into a PowerPoint presentation.
+In Figure :ref:`Rendered images <Rendering>` we have attempted to include Figure :ref:`Example 20 <Fig_example_20>` into a PowerPoint presentation.
 First the PostScript file was converted to PDF (using :doc:`ps2raster`), then loaded into
-PowerPoint and the white background color was made transparent using the formatting toolbar (shown on the left side of Figure :ref:`missing` C.1).
+PowerPoint and the white background color was made transparent using the formatting toolbar (shown on the left side of Figure :ref:`Rendered images <Rendering>`).
 Clearly, when we let PowerPoint do the rendering, we do not get the best result:

 *  The anti-aliasing causes the tiles that make up the land to stand out.
 This is because the anti-aliasing algorithm blurs all edges,